aep/elfkit/README.md

 Elfkit
 =========

-an elf read and manipulation library in pure rust (written from scratch, no bfd, no gnu code, no license infections), intended to be used in binary manipulation utils such as strip, chrpath, objcopy and ld.
+An elf read and manipulation library in pure Rust (written from scratch, no bfd, no gnu code, no license infections), intended to be used in binary manipulation utils such as strip, chrpath, objcopy and ld.
 The end goal is to build a well designed library that facilitates all sorts of binary manipulation magic.